Menu

 • Our DeafBlind guests may begin to arrive at 4:00pm on Sunday and must leave by 11:00am on Friday.

-• Volunteers and camp staff must arrive by 12:00pm on Saturday
+• Volunteers and camp staff must arrive by the designated times specified in the acceptance letter(s).

 7. Can camp accommodate a person with mobility difficulties?